In this article I will try to guide you through the facts and all the benefits of having salt in coffee.

 1. Reduce the Bitterness of Coffee.

-The surface of the tongue has got tens of thousands of taste buds that are capable of identifying the five rudimentary tastes:
+The tongue’s surface contains tens of thousands of taste buds capable of identifying five basic tastes:

-Now when food comes in contact with these taste buds, a chemical reaction is triggered which then transmits a signal to the brain, allowing you to identify the taste.
+When food comes into contact with these taste buds, a chemical reaction is triggered, which transmits a signal to the brain to identify the taste.

-The mechanism of producing four of the five tastes; sweet, salty, sour, and umami are similar.
-Adding salt to coffee helps to amplify these four tastes.
-Bitterness, on the other end, has a different mechanism, which makes it possible to be combatted by salt.
-Instead of the normal reaction, the receptors release calcium ion that sends a bitter signal to the brain.
-When salt is added to this equation, it impedes the reaction and thus preventing the brain from identifying the substance as bitter.
+The mechanism for producing four of the five tastes (sweet, salty, sour, and umami) is similar.
+Adding salt to coffee amplifies these four tastes.
+Bitterness, however, has a different mechanism, which can be combatted by salt.
+Instead of the normal reaction, the receptors release calcium ions that send a bitter signal to the brain.
+Adding salt impedes this reaction and prevents the brain from identifying the substance as bitter.

-So, if you want to make your coffee less bitter and more drinkable without having to add lots of sweeteners, then consider brewing it with salt additives.
+If you want to make your coffee less bitter and more drinkable without adding lots of sweeteners, consider brewing it with salt additives.

 2. Improves Stale Water.

-The smell of stale water will affect the taste of your coffee.
-The water that sits for a long time can become stale and hence less effective in brewing coffee.
-Using stale water may also lead to inconsistent extractions.
-By adding salt to your coffee, you improve the quality since it will even out the stale of the old water.
+The smell of stale water can affect the taste of your coffee.
+Water that sits for a long time can become stale and less effective in brewing coffee.
+Using stale water may also result in inconsistent extractions.
+However, adding salt to your coffee can improve the quality by even out the stale taste of old water.

-Salt also makes the water denser, giving you coffee with a thicker texture.
+In addition, salt makes the water denser, resulting in coffee with a thicker texture.

-So, if you don’t want to go looking for fresh mineral water or you just want to reduce wastage of water in your household, then simply add salt to improve old water that has been in the coffee machine for a while.
+If you don’t want to look for fresh mineral water or want to reduce water waste in your household, simply add salt to improve old water that has been in the coffee machine for a while.

 3. Salt in Coffee Enhances the flavor.

-This experiment sought to prove that salt enhances flavor by suppressing bitterness.
+Studies have shown that adding salt to coffee enhances flavor by suppressing bitterness.

-However, that’s not how we take our coffee.
-Addition of the empty calories such as cream, syrups, and sugar makes the coffee less healthy, without adding any health benefits to the pot, apart from just making the coffee more drinkable.
+However, the health benefits of coffee are best experienced when it’s taken naturally, without additives.
+Adding empty calories like cream, syrups, and sugar make coffee less healthy, without adding any benefits to the pot except for making the coffee more drinkable.

-Now using salt in lieu of all the other additives not only eliminates empty calories but also replenishes your sodium levels.
-Studies have shown that by taking only 4 cups of coffee a day, you stand to lose 1200mg of sodium.
-The main component of salt is sodium, thus salt intake levels up your sodium level.
+Using salt as a substitute for all the other additives not only eliminates empty calories but also replenishes your sodium levels.
+Studies have shown that drinking only four cups of coffee a day can result in the loss of 1200mg of sodium.
+Since the primary component of salt is sodium, adding salt to your coffee can increase your sodium intake levels.

 5. Reduces Acid Reflux